In years gone by, there were only a small number of ways you could run a dual battery system in your 4WD, and life was pretty simple.

 What are we running?

-As of right now, we have an Amaron cranking battery, and a Bosch 150 amp hour lead acid battery in the back of the Dmax.
+As of right now, we have an Amaron battery for the cranking, and a Bosch 150 amp hour lead acid battery in the back of the Dmax.
 Its being charged by a Projecta DCDC (which is now broken for solar) and an itech PWM solar controller (which was our backup).

 We run an 85L Upright Fridge, lights, a 400W Enerdrive Inverter to charge drone, camera and laptop batteries and we use the battery to charge our phones and other bits and pieces.